-The 12-Weekend Film Camp for teens (ages 14-18) is offered at our campuses in New York City and at Los Angeles, CA for individuals eager to learn filmmaking during the school year.
-The workshop meets for twelve sessions on Saturday afternoons from 2pm-6pm at the New York and LA campuses.
+The 12-Weekend Filmmaking Camps for teens (ages 14-18) is offered at our campuses in New York City and at Los Angeles, CA, for individuals eager to learn filmmaking during the school year.
+The workshop meets for twelve sessions on Saturday afternoons from 2:00 p.m.-6:00 p.m. at the New York City and 10:00 a.m.-1:00 p.m.
+Los Angeles campuses, respectively.
 Additional time may be scheduled for editing and production as needed.

 Make Films on the Weekend

-Students in the Weekend Filmmaking Camp will write, shoot, direct, and edit their own short films of up to three minutes.
+Students in the 12-Weekend Filmmaking Camp will write, shoot, direct, and edit their own short films of up to 3 minutes.
 In addition, students will work on their classmates’ films as crewmembers.

 Hands-on classes in directing, writing, editing, cinematography, and production cover the creative and technical demands of telling a story with moving images.